Skip to main content

 1. Click Sign Up to create a new account

-2. Register with email and password, or use a social login provider (Google, GitHub)
+2. Register with email and password, or use a social login provider (Google, Microsoft)

-3. After registration, you will be redirected to the dashboard
+4. After verification, log in to be redirected to the dashboard

 The AgentHiFive dashboard showing your agents and connected apps

-All subsequent resources will be scoped to this workspace.
+All subsequent resources are scoped to this workspace.

 Step 4: Add a Connection

 A connection links your external provider account to AgentHiFive.
-Navigate to Connections in the sidebar:
+Navigate to Connections in the sidebar and click Add Connection.

-2. Click Authorize -- you will be redirected to Google's consent screen
+2. Click Authorize — you will be redirected to the provider's consent screen

 3. Grant the requested permissions